Helpful clinic answers

 How much do dermal fillers cost?

 Dermal fillers at KMHCS are priced per syringe.
-The number of syringes needed depends on the treatment area — lips, cheeks, jawline, or under-eyes — and the degree of correction desired.
-Most patients need 1 to 3 syringes per session.
-The office can provide a personalized quote during your consultation.
+The number of syringes needed depends on the treatment area — lips, cheeks, jawline, or under-eyes — and the degree of correction desired; most patients need 1 to 3 syringes per session.
+For broad context, the American Society of Plastic Surgeons reports a national average of about $684 per syringe for hyaluronic acid fillers, with consumer guides commonly citing a $600 to $1,200 range — national averages that vary by product and market and are not a KMHCS price.
+The office can provide current pricing during your consultation.

 What payment methods does KMHCS accept?